dbosk/spores/swits/abstract.md

+## Short talk
-# SPORES: Transferring files without the Cloud
+# SPORES: Transferring files as spores through the wind instead of up in the Cloud
 ## Daniel Bosk and Sonja Buchegger, KTH

 #### Abstract